 The Grub Street National Book PrizeThe Grub Street National Book Prize is awarded once annually to an American writer outside New England publishing his or her second, third, fourth (or beyond...) book.
 First books are not eligible.
 Writers whose primary residence is Massachusetts, Vermont, Maine, New Hampshire, Connecticut or Rhode Island are also not eligible.
 Each winner receives a cash award of $5,000.

-The winner will read from his/her work and lead a craft class in downtown Boston as part of the Muse and the Marketplace literary conference.
+The winner will read from his/her work and lead a craft class at our space in downtown Boston.
 All travel and accommodation expenses will be paid by Grub Street.

 Though Grub Street's top criterion is the overall literary merit of the work submitted, the award committee especially encourages writers publishing with small presses, writers of short story collections, and writers of color to apply.
 We also want the award to benefit writers for whom a trip to Boston will likely expand their readership in a meaningful way.